What priorities should drive U.S. policy toward Russia?

 U.S. and Soviet Propaganda

-After examining selections from a Soviet textbook and a U.S. comic book, students analyze the impact of propaganda on international politics.
+After examining Soviet posters and a U.S. comic book, students analyze the impact of propaganda on international politics.

 Students practice map-reading skills and consider how geography affects international politics.